bala5000/100DaysHardware/Phase 2/readme.md

 # Phase 2

-In this segment I will focus on hardware and software keeping 3D printing and software development in general.
+In this segment I will focus on hardware and software development in general.

 PS: I am familiar with basic hardware and software tools, if you are not do check out youtube videos and purchase kits and tools if required.

-If any additional material, code is required it will be updated in this directory only.
+If any additional material, or code is required it will be updated in this directory only.

 ---